weimanxu/learngit/readme.txt

-creating a new branceh is quick branch test2 branch test3 creating a new branch is quick and simple
+creating a new branceh is quick branch test2 branch test3 creating a new branch is quick and simple too